mitcshi/mitcshi.github.io/_pages/contact.md

 author_profile: true
 ---

 I don't have any Ph.D. or RA openings, so please kindly refrain from sending inquiries about them.
-If you have already written to me, I may not be able to reply—thank you for your understanding.
+If you have already written to me, I may not be able to reply.
+Thank you for your understanding.

 I can be reached via email at: mitcshi [at] gmail.com.